-Convention Usage item Ellipses indicate that you can repeat the preceding item one or more times.
-I In synopsis statements, vertical lines separate a list of choices.
+Convention Usage I In synopsis statements, vertical lines separate a list of choices.
 In other words, a vertical line means Or .
 In the left margin of the document, vertical lines indicate technical changes to the information.

 How to submit your comments